 Cloud servers give you the option to pay hourly or monthly, depending on the resources you use.
 This means you will only pay for what you use, perfect for businesses that might not be able to estimate their capacity for whatever reason.

 Dedicated servers require you to assume just how much capacity you’ll need, investing in a server that will meet these assumptions.
 That being said, providers could give you a much better deal on a long-term contract with a dedicated server.

 We’ve mentioned that a dedicated server is great for security – you don’t have to worry about sharing anything with anybody else.
 Basically, when you’re in shared hosting, like with a cloud server, you are more vulnerable to hackers.
 Once a hacker has access to one of the websites on the shared hosting server, it has easier access to the others.

 If security is at the forefront of your business (maybe you have very sensitive data to protect), a dedicated server would probably be the best choice for you.

 With a dedicated server, your uptime is heavily dependent on one single server.
-This basically means that, in the event of failure, there’s not really a backup plan…unless you have a second server.
+This basically means that there’s not really a backup plan…unless you have a second server in the event of failure.

-On the flip side, with a cloud server, your uptime could possibly be affected when other sites, on the shared server, get a peak in traffic.
+On the flip side, with a cloud server, your uptime could be affected when other sites on the shared server get a peak in traffic.
 That being said, for those who are quite dependent on uptime, a cloud server would probably be your safest choice.

 Make the decision

-- We hope we have shed a little bit of light on the advantages and disadvantages of cloud and dedicated servers, so that you can make the best decision for yourself or your organisation.
-Both have amazing qualities, it’s just about picking the right one for you, still not sure which one is best for you?
-Contact us and we’re happy to help you find the perfect fit.
+- We hope we have shed a little bit of light on the advantages and disadvantages of cloud and dedicated servers so that you can make the best decision for yourself or your organization.
+Both have amazing qualities.
+It’s just about picking the right one for you.
+Still unsure which one is best for you?
+Contact us, and we’re happy to help you find the perfect fit.